NethServer/ns8-mail/dovecot/README.md

 - `DOVECOT_SPAMT_PASS`, password for Rspamd API, required for ham/spam training
 - `DOVECOT_TRASH_FOLDER`, default `Trash`.
 Mailbox folder name where messages are moved when they are deleted.
 - `DOVECOT_MAX_USERIP_CONNECTIONS`, default `20`.
 Set dovecot `mail_max_userip_connections` configuration parameter.
+- `DOVECOT_SHAREDSEEN`, default empty.
+If set, the SEEN flag of shared folders is stored in a `dovecot.pvt*` index file, for every user

 ## Logs